Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 as she could enter into.
 And there was

-xxxx a considerable undercurrent of British
+still a considerable undercurrent of British

 feeling that although Germany could have

-could have xxxx avoided it also by
+could have done avoided it also by

 confining her mobilisation to those of her

-troops who were on the Austrian Frontier.
+troops who were on the Austrian frontier.

-When war with became imminent
+When war with Austria became imminent

-Austria xxxxxxx Russia ordered a mobilisation
+xxxxxxx Russia ordered a mobilisation

-of her army which included xxx The mobilisation
+of her army which included xxx the mobilisation

 of at least some of the Russian troops on